I'm currently working on the biggest project of my life. . .

 1. Go to any place that sells office supplies.
 Buy a pack of 4×6 white notecards.
 (SUPER IMPORTANT NOTE: DO NOT BUY 3×5 NOTECARDS, DO NOT BUY NOTECARDS WITH LINES, DO NOT BUY COLORFUL NOTECARDS.
 BUY 4×6 WHITE NOTECARDS).
 Here’s an example, but you don’t need to order them on Amazon.
 They’re available at any office supply store.

 2. Using a writing implement with black ink (personally I prefer a Sharpie, but you do what you gotta do), write in the center of the card the thing or things that you’re letting go of.
 It can be a word, a phrase, a paragraph…it’s up to you.
-Don’t write your name on the card (we’re keeping this totally anonymous), and try not to write too close to the edge (because I’ll have to trim the cards a little to make them into scales, and I’d hate to cut off your writing).
+Don’t write your name on the card (we’re keeping this totally anonymous).

 P.O.
 Box 16